 The primary aquifer on Tinian is in the coralliferous Mariana limestone.
-This rock formation is very permeable, covering over 80% of the land.
+This rock formation is very permeable and covers over 80% of the land.
 In the central plateau of the island, this limestone extends down approximately 200 ft (61 m) below sea level, deeper than the bottom of the freshwater lens.
 The thickness of the Mariana Limestone increases toward the coast, but is thinnest or not present in small areas of the north-central and south-central parts of the island (Gingerich 2002).

-The Natural Resources Conservation Service has mapped the known and probable extent of the freshwater lens from well development data (USDA Soil Conservation Service [SCS] 1994).
+The Natural Resources Conservation Service has mapped the known and probable extent of the freshwater lens from well development data (U.S. Department of Agriculture [USDA] Soil Conservation Service [SCS] 1994).
 The area of known freshwater lens includes most of the Central Plateau, inland portions of the Median Valley, and the Northern Lowland.
+The SCS also mapped "watersheds" for Tinian.
+However these designations were primarily for dividing the island into natural resource study areas and do have a sound hydrogeological basis for groundwater resource planning.
+Figure 4.1-3 shows these watersheds and the generalized groundwater flow direction based on modeling done by the USGS (Gingerich, 2002).
+Groundwater flow on Tinian is controlled primarily by: